Real-Time Streaming plugin

 Wowza Video WebRTC

-You can use WebRTC with Wowza Video through the Wowza Video user interface or REST API.
+You can create your WebRTC with Wowza Video workflow via the Wowza Video user interface or REST API.

-, the RTS plugin connects to the Wowza Video session of your choice.
-You must tell the player where your Wowza Video session is hosted and which stream to choose.
-You can do so by configuring the following properties in the src
+.
+This allows the RTS plugin to connect to the Wowza Video session of your choice.
+You must then tell the player where your Wowza Video session is hosted and which stream to choose.
+You can do so by configuring the following properties for your player.

 Property | Description |